-Taking another step forward, the TWDB funded two pilot-scale studies: one at the Brownsville Ship Channel conducted by the Brownsville Public Utilities Board and the second on South Padre Island by the Laguna Madre Water District.
+Next, the TWDB funded two pilot-scale studies: one at the Brownsville Ship Channel conducted by the Brownsville Public Utilities Board and the second on South Padre Island conducted by the Laguna Madre Water District.

-The pilot plant study concluded that desalinating seawater was technically feasible and the proposed scope was reduced to a 2.5-million-gallon-per-day (2,800 acre-feet per year) plant with an estimated cost of \$22.5 million.
-The TWDB requested \$9.5 million from the Texas Legislature to help construct the smaller project and did not receive the funding.
+The pilot plant study concluded that desalinating seawater was technically feasible, and the proposed scope was reduced to a 2.5-million-gallon-per-day (2,800 acre-feet per year) plant with an estimated cost of \$22.5 million.
+The TWDB requested \$9.5 million from the Texas Legislature to help construct this smaller project, but did not receive the funding.
 The project was placed on hold, pending procurement of funds.

-South Padre Island was not one of the three sites selected in 2003.
-However, Laguna Madre Water District completed feasibility, pilot plant, and environmental studies for the project.
+South Padre Island was not one of the initial three sites selected for feasibility study by TWDB.
+However, Laguna Madre Water District completed feasibility, pilot plant, and environmental studies for its project.
 The proposed 1-million-gallon-per-day (1,120 acre-feet per year) desalination facility would cost an estimated \$13.2 million.
-In May 2011, voters authorized the District to issue bonds to finance the construction of a seawater desalination facility.
-The District placed the project on hold while they explored indirect potable reuse.
+In May 2011, voters authorized the district to issue bonds to finance the construction of a seawater desalination facility, but the district placed the project on hold while they explored indirect potable reuse regulatory process associated with seawater desalination.
+In response, the Texas Commission on Environmental Quality created a new permitting process and made rules effective December 8, 2016.